 The "why bother doing it this way" of optical media is the same as that for floppies, really: copy protection.
 Just copying the files off the disk is not a guarantee you'll be able to use your backup when the original inevitably fails.
 Software like redumper will instead read the disk as if it was audio which permits much lower level storage.
 It also takes up more space, though not to nearly the degree that flux does for floppies.
 Most of my own CDs have wound up around twice their original size when archived this way (though on the other hand doubling the size of a CD consumes much more space than 10x of a floppy).
 The gold standard for this process is redump.org, who have an entire standardized process.

 The optical disk version of this process is much more straightforward and much more annoying at the same time compared to the floppy version.
 To actually archive an optical disk I highly recommend you check out MPF which will walk you through the whole process (Windows only, at least as of this writing, but you can also just control redumper yourself from a CLI if you want and/or you're on Linux).
 You just plug in your drive and you're off, no worrying about TPI or any of that.
 The problem is that low level CD access is not nearly as universal as it is for floppies, so you need a drive that redumper can use for this process, and which ones can is effectively completely random.
 The drive needs to be able to read into the area before the start of a track, and you need to make sure that your drive is sending data in the order that redumper expects, as there's no standard, and some drives either won't send all the optional data or won't respect the commands to perform a raw read of a data track at all.
 Naturally, known good drives for this are very popular and thus very expensive unless you can find somebody who isn't aware that the drive they're selling is blessed in this way.
 I got lucky and a random Blu-Ray drive I bought at Microcenter for like $25 back in the day is one of the known good ones.
-There are compatible drives not on redumper's known good list which are much easier to find for sale, but you'll need to do your own research to figure out what they are.
+There are compatible drives not on redumper's known good list which are much easier to find for sale, but you'll need to do your own research to figure out what they are because as soon as someone realizes what they have that drive's price goes from $20 to $200.

 Generally if you have issues reading a CD or DVD, either try again or try slower (all the way down to 1x if you can wait).
 Optical media is surprisingly resilient to damage on the bottom layer, though not immune.
 If your drive is generating a ton of errors on every disk you try you probably have it configured wrong--see redumper's GitHub page for what to try based on how it's failing.